 j) Appropriations Refers to the transfers to- and from the Capital Replacement Reserve, to offset depreciation charges.
 Appropriations are determined on an annual basis.
-Approval of the budget Council shall consider the next medium-term expenditure framework budgetfor approval not later than 31 May (30 days before the start of the budget year).
+Approval of the budget Council shall consider the next medium-term expenditure framework budget for approval not later than 31 May (30 days before the start of the budget year).
 The Council resolution must contain budget policies and performancemeasures that have to be adopted.

-Should the municipality fail to approve the budget before the start of thebudget year, the mayor must inform the MEC for Finance that the budget has not been approved.
-Publication of the budget Within 10 days after the annual budget has been approved, the Municipality must post the budget and other budget-related documentation onto the municipal website so that it is accessible to the public.
+Should the municipality fail to approve the budget before the start of thebudget year, the Executive Mayor must inform the MEC for Finance that the budget has not been approved.

+Publication of the budget

+Within 10 days after the annual budget has been approved, the Municipality must post the budget and other budget-related documentation onto the municipal website

+so that it is accessible to the public.

-The Chief Financial Officer must within 10 days submit the approved budget in electronic format to the National Treasury, the Provincial Treasury as well as post it on the municipal website.
+The Chief Financial Officer must within 10 days submit the approved budget in electronic format to the National Treasury, the Provincial Treasury as well as post it on 18 | 2025/2026 APPROVED: MAY 2025 EFFECTIVE DATE: 01 JULY 2025 the municipal website.

-Pre-Adoption Process a) The CFO, in conjunction with the Manager: Budget Office, and after consultation with the Executive Mayor and Portfolio Councillor of Finance set the reasonable growth level of the operational budget based on the current financial performance and the prevailing industry growth levels. (i.e. CPI).
+Pre-Adoption Process a) The CFO, in conjunction with the Manager: Budget, and after consultation with the Executive Mayor and Portfolio Councillor of Finance set the reasonable growth level of the operational budget based on the current financial performance and the prevailing industry growth levels. (i.e. CPI).

-18 |

-2023/2024

-APPROVED: 30 MAY 2023 EFFECTIVE DATE: 01 JULY 2023

-b) After the income has been determined, an acceptable growth level for the operating expenditure is determined and the draft operating budget is discussed with the relevant

-Directors for their perusal and comment.

-c) The draft operating budget is compiled based on realistically anticipated revenue resulting from detailed income modelling exercises.
+b) After the income has been determined, an acceptable growth level for the operating expenditure is determined and the draft operating budget is discussed with the relevant Directors for their perusal and comment. c) The draft operating budget is compiled based on realistically anticipated revenue resulting from detailed income modelling exercises.